 The Department of Political Science has scholarships available for continuing students.
 Students are encouraged to apply and include as part of their application a short personal statement (no more than one page) about their background, leadership, academic merit and plans.
-Applications are due on December 1st.
+Applications are due the Friday before Fall Break begins.
 Scholarships are announced early spring semester and are awarded for the following academic year.

 Below is a list of all available departmental scholarships.